Dear Board of Directors and Chief Executive Officer:

 Cybersecurity remains a key supervisory focus.
 In 2018, the NCUA will begin implementing the Automated Cybersecurity Examination Tool (ACET) to improve and standardize supervision related to cybersecurity.
 The ACET provides the NCUA with a repeatable, measurable and transparent process for assessing the level of cyber preparedness across federally insured institutions.

 The ACET incorporates appropriate standards and practices established for financial institutions.
-It also aligns with the Cybersecurity Assessment Tool (opens new window) developed by the FFIEC for voluntary use by banks and credit unions.
+It also aligns with the Cybersecurity Assessment Tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) developed by the FFIEC for voluntary use by banks and credit unions.
 Therefore, we encourage credit unions to continue to self-assess their cybersecurity and risk management practices using the Cybersecurity Assessment Tool if they do not have an alternative method of assessment.

 The NCUA will begin using the ACET in examinations of larger credit unions with over $1 billion in assets.
 This will allow the NCUA to create a baseline for the cybersecurity maturity level of the largest and most complex institutions, while we continue to test and refine the ACET through 2018 to ensure it scales properly for smaller, less complex institutions.
 The NCUA will keep credit union system stakeholders informed as changes occur.
 For more information, visit the NCUA’s Cybersecurity Resources website.